Comcast/dawg/testing/README.md

 mvn clean test -Dtest.mode=sauce -Dsauce.username=XXXX -Dsauce.key=XXXXXXXX -Dsauce.port=4445 -Dsauce.url=http://XXX
 ```
 **For executing tests in different Platform inside SauceLabs**
->*Note :If platform type , platform version or chrome version is not specified, then the test will runs with default windows platform with platform version Windows 8.1 with chrome version 46*
+>*Note :If platform type , platform version or chrome version is not specified, then the test will runs with default windows platform with platform version 8.1 with chrome version 46*

 **For executing test in MAC platform with a particular platform verison**
 ``` sh